-One of the most colorful bass fishermen I've ever known is Eddie Riley.
-Eddie's method of fishing a plastic worm was once described as "fishing it like an idiot."
-That's the way one observer described it when he saw Eddie's method on Lake Winnsboro years ago.
+Eddie Riley is one of the most colorful bass fishermen I've ever known.
+Eddie's method of fishing a plastic worm was described as "fishing it like an idiot."
+That's how one observer described it when he saw Eddie's method on Lake Winnsboro years ago.

 Riley is one of the most enthusiastic anglers I have ever known.
-I'd doubt there are many people who have enjoyed bass fishing as much as the Sulphur Springs man.
-But maybe I read him wrong, because I was around him only that one weekend and it is easy to radiate a lot of enthusiasm when you have just caught a $50,000 fish.
+I doubt many people have enjoyed bass fishing as much as the Sulphur Springs man.
+But maybe I read him wrong because I was around him only that one weekend, and it is easy to radiate a lot of enthusiasm when you have just caught a $50,000 fish.

-That's what Eddie Riley did, while competing in Coy Milam's Roadrunner tournament.
-Milam directed the popular Texas Bass Association's meets at the time and his tournament that year was headquartered in Mount Pleasant.
+Eddie Riley did that while competing in Coy Milam's Roadrunner tournament.
+Milam directed the popular Texas Bass Association's meets at the time, and his tournament that year was headquartered in Mount Pleasant.
 Almost 1,500 folks from Texas and several other states entered.
 Milam made it quite an event, with an elaborate awards ceremony when it was all over.

 The city of Mount Pleasant rolled out the red carpet.
-Jimmy Houston came in to entertain, and of course he did.
-Jimmy was at his best that night as usual.
-But the star of the weekend was Eddie Riley, the enthusiastic, bubbly little guy who caught the biggest fish, a 7.98-pounder from Lake Winnsboro.
+Of course, Jimmy Houston came in to entertain, and of course, he did.
+Jimmy was at his best that night, as usual.
+But the weekend star was Eddie Riley, the enthusiastic, bubbly little guy who caught the biggest fish, a 7.98-pounder from Lake Winnsboro.

 He said he'd always burned a worm back to the boat, although the accepted way for this popular lure had always been slow, slower, and slowest.
 He said the way he fished it was to throw it out there and wheel it back in.
-His big bass came from shallow water on the first day of the tournament.
-It was mid-morning and the lake was covered with boats.
+His big bass came from shallow water on the tournament's first day.
+It was mid-morning, and the lake was covered with boats.

 Eddie didn't do that.
 He thought there would be at least a 10-pounder weighed, so he kept fishing.

-His 7.98 held up and all that money went to Eddie.
-He also told everyone while he was on stage that he did fish a worm like an idiot and he was going to stick with it.
-He also said, "I'm going to spend this money mostly on wine, women and song, the rest of it I'm going to spend foolishly."
+His 7.98 held up, and all that money went to Eddie.
+He also told everyone while he was on stage that he did fish a worm like an idiot and would stick with it.
+He also said, "I'm going to spend this money mostly on wine, women, and song; the rest of it I'm going to spend foolishly."

 I also remember that tournament for another thing.